Fast.ai Image Classification

 verify_images("images/cat", delete=True, max_size=500)

 From here, everything should should seem pretty normal.
-We can create an ImageDataBunch from our
+We can create an ImageDataBunch from our images

 # Let's take a look at the data